 Asbestos Duct Tape and Fiberboard

-Asbestos containing duct tape and fiberboard are high asbestos content materials that can be very dangerous if disturbed.
+Asbestos containing duct tape and fiberboard are high asbestos content materials that can be dangerous if disturbed.
 If left undisturbed the likelihood of contamination or inhalation is low.
-However, as years pass the condition of this material can be damaged or degrade to a point where it is falling off duct-work and potentially contaminating areas of your home.
-A source of asbestos fibers in your home HVAC system can spread asbestos fibers throughout creating a harmful environment for you and your family.
+However, as years pass the condition of this material can be damaged or degrade to a point where it is falling off ductwork and potentially contaminating areas of your home.
+A source of asbestos fibers in your home HVAC system can spread asbestos fibers.

-Safe removal of asbestos containing duct tape and fiberboard is not a do it yourself job.
-To ensure your health and safety, contact a qualified abatement contractor who can follow WorksafeBC regulations and has the manpower to do the job right, the first time.
+Safe removal of asbestos containing duct tape and fiberboard is best handled by a qualified abatement contractor who can follow WorksafeBC regulations and has the manpower to do the job following established guidelines.

-Once all material has been removed, we begin the hygiene process by both wet wiping and HEPA vacuuming all areas that have been disturbed.
+Once all material has been removed using glove bags methodology, we begin the hygiene process by both wet wiping and HEPA vacuuming all areas that have been disturbed.
 At this point a qualified person determines if all materials outlined in the initial scope of work have been fully abated, this is also called the supervisors inspection.
 If passed, tear-down of the containment may occur and a post abatement inspection report will be provided to the client for their records and, to pass along to future owners who may be concerned about the presence of asbestos.